Things in the 80s that are unacceptable in today’s society

 6. Car Safety

-A lot of children in the 80s would ride up front and without a seatbelt — which inevitably meant that if the car were to crash, the child would ultimately be launched forward.
-This could be fatal.
+A lot of children in the 80s would ride up front and without a seatbelt — which inevitably meant that if the car were to crash, the child would ultimately be launched forward, with potentially fatal results.

 Today, all cars require seatbelts and car seats for children of age.
 Parents can get major violations against them if authorities witness this act.